elephantscale/HI-labs/hdfs-client/README.txt

 STEP 4)
 we will run this jar file
-  $ hadoop jar a.jar  hi.mr.BillingTotal   billing/in/sample.txt   billing/out
+  $ java -jar a.jar  hi.hdfs.HdfsClient   data/hdfs-data/sample.txt   hdfs://localhost/hdfs-client/sample.txt

 STEP 5)
 Once the mr job is done, inspect the output file: